AjjMC/ajjgui/README.md

 ## Fixed Widgets

 Each of the above widgets can be made to stay on display if the GUI page is changed.
 This is done by setting the ``ajjgui.Fixed`` value to ``1b``.
-If a *slider* is made fixed, its widgets also obtain this property.
+If a *scrollbutton* is made fixed, its widgets also obtain this property.

 ### Example